Visit the Campbell Scientific Forum to submit your question to users around the world.

-What is the .tdf file?
+What is the TDF file?

 From the CRBasic version 3.4 Help file: “TDF stands for Table Definitions File.
 When a program is compiled for a CR1000, CR3000, or CR800/850 datalogger a program_name.TDF file is created along with the original program file.
 This file contains the table definitions (table size, variable names, data types, etc.) for that program.
-In software that supports this functionality, the user can associate a TDF file with a datalogger.
+In software that works with this functionality, the user can associate a TDF file with a datalogger.
 This can be useful if communication is taking place over a slow or unreliable communications link where the attempt to receive table definitions back from the datalogger fails.”

 When will a datalogger reset the switched 12 V channel (SW12)?